Quaternary glaciation: Isostatic adjustment

 Major isostatic adjustments of the lithosphere during the Quaternary glaciation were caused by the weight of the ice, which depressed the continents.
 In Canada, a large area around Hudson Bay was depressed below (modern) sea level, as was the area in Europe around the Baltic Sea.
 The land has been rebounding from these depressions since the ice melted.
 Some of these isostatic movements triggered large earthquakes in Scandinavia about 9,000 years ago.
 These earthquakes are unique in that they are not associated with plate tectonics.

 Studies have shown that the uplift has taken place in two distinct stages.
 The initial uplift following deglaciation was rapid (called "elastic"), and took place as the ice was being unloaded.
 After this "elastic" phase, uplift proceed by "slow viscous flow" so the rate decreased exponentially after that.
 Today, typical uplift rates are of the order of 1 cm per year or less, except in areas of North America, especially Alaska, where the rate of uplift is 2.54 cm per year (1 inch or more).
 In northern Europe, this is clearly shown by the GPS data obtained by the BIFROST GPS network.
-Studies suggest that rebound will continue for about at least another 10,000 years.
+Studies suggest that rebound will continue for at least another 10,000 years.
 The total uplift from the end of deglaciation depends on the local ice load and could be several hundred meters near the center of rebound.

 Winds

 The presence of ice over so much of the continents greatly modified patterns of atmospheric circulation.
 Winds near the glacial margins were strong and persistent because of the abundance of dense, cold air coming off the glacier fields.
 These winds picked up and transported large quantities of loose, fine-grained sediment brought down by the glaciers.
 This dust accumulated as loess (wind-blown silt), forming irregular blankets over much of the Missouri River valley, central Europe, and northern China.
+The trade winds over northern Africa intensified with the onset of Quaternary glaciation, evidenced by the increase in dust accumulation on the northwest African margin.

 Sand dunes were much more widespread and active in many areas during the early Quaternary period.
-A good example is the Sand Hills region in Nebraska, USA, which covers an area of about 60000 km2.
-This region was a large, active dune field during the Pleistocene epoch, but today is largely stabilized by grass cover.
+A good example is the Sand Hills region in Nebraska which covers an area of about 60000 km2.
+This region was a large, active dune field during the Pleistocene epoch but today is largely stabilized by grass cover.